 The Nespresso Vertuo Models and the Entry level models like Essenza and Pixie don’t have a built-in milk frother and they are only good for preparing Espresso shots or Black Coffee.

-However, Nespresso offers the Aerroccino Milk Frother that makes the process of preparing a Latte very easy and smooth.
+However, Nespresso offers the Aerroccino Milk Frother that makes preparing a Latte very easy and smooth.

-The Nespresso Aeroccino is a compact and efficient device designed to heat and froth milk with ease.
+The Nespresso Aeroccino is a compact and efficient device designed to easily heat and froth milk.
 With a simple touch of a button, you can achieve velvety and creamy milk foam in seconds.

 It offers two options: one for hot milk and another for cold milk froth, giving you the flexibility to enjoy your latte just the way you like it.